Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 samples on the level of single molecules.

-As an illustrative example, we will apply Wilcoxon rank sum test (WRST) to the task of comparing human and macaque lipid abundances.
+As an illustrative example, we will apply Wilcoxon rank sum test (WRST) to the task of comparing Group1 and Group1 lipid abundances.
 In contrast to t-test, this test doesn’t assume that the data has a normal distribution.